carlaadelbarco/Productivity/README.md

 # Productivity Project

-This is a personal project aimed at organizing and managing tasks efficiently.
+This is a simple personal project aimed at organizing and managing tasks efficiently.
 Over time, I will be continuously adding new features and improvements to make it more comprehensive and useful for day-to-day productivity.
 The tool allows users to **create**, **edit**, **delete**, and **manage** tasks in a simple and intuitive manner.

 ## Current Features